fingerproof/cordova-plugin-gapreload/README.md

 | LIVERELOAD_HOSTNAME | SERVER_HOSTNAME |
 | LIVERELOAD_PORT     | 35729           |

-Generally you should not modify those values but, if you have to, just know that you can.
+Generally you should not modify those values but, if you really have to, just know that you can.

-Setting values for `SERVER_HOSTNAME` and `SERVER_HOSTNAME` using the CLI will also automagically [whitelst][whitelist] them for you.
+Setting values for `SERVER_HOSTNAME` and `SERVER_HOSTNAME` using the CLI will also automagically [whitelist][whitelist] them for you.

 But you can also declare/override values in your *[www/config.xml][config]* file like so: